Emily McArdle, MSc. (MBACP)

-I am a qualified and experienced Counsellor & Psychotherapist specialising in addiction, anxiety, depression, coping with difficult life events and helping to identify feelings of uncertainty.
+I am a qualified and experienced Counsellor & Psychotherapist specialising in trauma, addiction, anxiety, depression, coping with difficult life events and helping to identify feelings of uncertainty.

 I offer a professional, confidential and non-judgemental space for you to explore what troubles you at your own pace.
 I would be honoured to talk further with you about your difficulties and how I can help you.

 There are many reasons you might be considering counselling right now.

 Life events may feel difficult to cope with and you may not know where to turn.
 You might feel unheard, misunderstood or stuck in unhelpful patterns of behaviour; perhaps you have become unhappy but do not why leaving you feeling more anxious or confused.

 When people experience distress they can often feel alone, not knowing what to do.
 Often people try to bottle up their painful emotions by pushing them aside because they are very difficult to cope with.